-What is an Anterior Lumbar Interbody Fusion (ALIF)?
+What is an XALIF?

-In this procedure, the surgeon works on the spine from the front (anterior) and removes a spinal disc in the lower (lumbar) spine.
+In this procedure, the patient is positioned on his/her/their side (lateral decubitis position) and the surgeon works on the spine from the front (anterior) and removes the diseased or damaged spinal disc in the lower (lumbar) spine.
 The surgeon inserts a bone graft into the space between the two vertebrae where the disc was removed (the interbody space).
-The goal of the procedure is to stimulate the vertebrae to grow together into one solid bone, a process known as fusion.
+The goal of the procedure is to stimulate the two vertebrae to grow together into one solid bone-a process known as fusion.
 Fusion creates a rigid and immovable column of bone in the problem section of the spine.
 This type of procedure attempts to reduce back pain and other symptoms.

-Anterior approaches, such as in ALIF, allow access to the discs from the front of the spine and do not require muscle stripping as in posterior approaches.
+Anterior approaches, such as in XALIF, allow access to the discs from the front of the spine and do not require muscle stripping as occurs in posterior (from the back) approaches.